google/keytransparency/docs/api_gen.md

 ### SignatureAlgorithm

-SignatureAlgorithm defines the way to sign the object.
+SignatureAlgorithm defines the algorithm used to sign the object.

 <table>
  <tr>